Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 #### 《songs by the tumbled sea》
 - 《97202》
 - 《Walking》
-- ❤《emily's song》
+- 👍《emily's song》
 - 《children building this rainman out of snow》
 - 《A song for staying in.》
 - 《a growing recognition of the genius of birds.》
 - 《sleeps》
 - 《may》
-- ❤《we're turning into regular people》
+- 👍《we're turning into regular people》
 - 《doves》
 - 《a love song》
 - 《the people you never knew about》